joelsfoster/gizmo/README.md

 - order_type - Required. "market" or "limit"
 - limit_backtrace_percent - Required if using limit orders.
 Percent backtrace from current price where to set the limit order.
 E.g. if price is $1000 and you set this value to ".05", limit order will be placed at $999.50 if you're going long or $1000.50 if you're going short
 - limit_cancel_time_seconds - Required if using limit orders.
 Number of seconds the placed limit order has to fill, or else it will be canceled.
+- ltpp - Optional.
+Take profit percentage using a limit order, "0.3" means an unfilled limit exit order will be placed at (current price * (1 + .3%)) if long or (current price * (1 - .3%)) if short
-- tpp - Optional.
-Take profit percentage, "0.3" means trigger take profit after winning .3%
+- mtpp - Optional.
+Take profit percentage using a market order, "0.3" means a take profit market exit will immediately trigger after winning .3%
 - slp - Optional.
-Stop loss percentage, "0.3" means trigger stop loss after losing .3%
+Stop loss percentage, "0.3" means trigger market exit stop loss after losing .3%
 - tslp - Optional.
-Trailing stop loss percentage.
-NOT YET SUPPORTED!
+Trailing stop loss percentage, "1" means 1%, so if you enter a long at $1000 it sets a TSL at $990.
+When the price rises to $1010, that TSL will drag up to $999.90
 - leverage - Required.
 What leverage you're using, "2" means 2x leverage.
 NEEDS TO MATCH THE SETTINGS YOU'VE MANUALLY CONFIGURED ON THE EXCHANGE.

 ## Current limitations

 - Limit orders do not support trailing stop loss
-- TODO: add support for 'limit exits' instead of 'take profits'
 - Reversal actions will always 'market exit' active positions.
 If your order type is 'limit', the reversal will be a limit entry